 The best time to visit Nashville is from spring to autumn, so basically April through October.
 During these months the weather is warm enough to sit outside and enjoy the rooftops.
 Winter is low season, although you might score a better deal on hotels and flights.
 Weekends are very busy in Nashville due to the number of bachelor/bachelorette parties that descend on the city, so if you want cheaper hotels and less crowds, you might want to visit on a week day.

+So there you have it!
+A complete itinerary for 2 days in Nashville.
 I really loved Nashville because of the live music.
 Even if it’s not my usual type of music, any live music is great!
-Nashville makes for a great weekend getaway because the airport is so close to the city and it’s fairly small, so you can see pretty much everything in two days.
+Nashville makes for a great weekend getaway because the airport is so close to the city and it’s fairly small, so you can see pretty much everything in 2 days.
 Music City doesn’t have the same number of attractions as somewhere like New York but there’s enough to keep you occupied for a weekend.
 Best of all it’s just a fun and lively place to eat, drink and dance.